samjhill/ppl/readme.md

 Now, just navigate to http://localhost:4141/status to see if it's working!
 The default username and password is admin:admin, which you should change in data/users.htpasswd.

-### Database
-The movements in the database also has to be set up manually, which you can do by copying the json in `data/movements` and curling it into the /movement endpoint.

 ### Data models
 The main object is called a movement, which looks like this: